 If you’re renting your owned residence out to a tenant …

 A Landlord insurance policy can help to cover costs to repair or replace damages to your rental from a covered loss, such as fire, lightning, wind or hail.
 Landlord insurance also provides premises liability protection that can cover you in the event someone gets injured on your property and you are found legally liable for the injury.
 Additional coverage options include personal property coverage, which can protect any household furnishings and appliances you own within the rental property, and fair rental value coverage, which can make up for lost rental income while your rental property is being repaired following a covered loss.

 If you live in an earthquake-prone area …

 It’s in your best interest to look into earthquake insurance.
 Most homeowners, condo and renters insurance policies do not cover damage from an earthquake.
-However, your insurance agent can help you get the coverage you need – for example, California residents can purchase earthquake insurance from the California Earthquake Authority.
+However, your insurance agent can help you get the coverage you need – for example, California homeowners and residents can purchase earthquake insurance from the California Earthquake Authority.
 Coverage in higher-risk areas comes with a higher price tag, but without the proper coverage, you’ll have to pay out of pocket to repair any damage to — or even rebuild — your home in the aftermath of an earthquake.
 Retrofitting or modifying your home can help reduce your risk and strengthen your home, potentially mitigating the damage an earthquake could cause.